amolabs/ecosim/README.md

 ### Validator
 CURRENT

+Calculate the following:
+- gain per one AMO from chain: expected income in USD from stakes
+- gain per one AMO from market: expected income in USD by selling coins

+If the gain from the chain is higher than the gain from the market, increase stakes and decrease active coins.
+Otherwise, decrease stakes and increase active coins.

 - increase/decrease staked coins based on the number of pending txs, tx fee and tx reward
 - increase/decrease the sum of active coins accordingly